WSET® Level 2 Award in Wines

 - The WSET Level 2 Systematic Approach to Tasting Wine

 This course requires an additional 30 hours of self study and concludes with a WSET® multiple choice examination of 50 questions.
-Graduates receive the WSET® Intermediate Award in Wine and Spirits.
+Graduates receive the WSET® Intermediate Award in Wine.
 View full course outline at WSETglobal.com

 PATHWAYS TO FURTHER STUDY

 You may continue with NZSFW to study for the WSET® Level 3 (Advanced) Award.